crmackay/med.hbsgrupos.org/_posts/2014-11-04-belated-update.md

 Want to join in:

-- If you would like to join our email list visit the *join* page above
+- Join our email list by visiting the *join* page above
-- If you would like to comment, feel free to start a discussion below.
+- Comment on this post via the comment section below.
-- If you have an update you would like to see published here, just got to the home page [med.hbsgrupos.org](http://med.hbsgrupos.org) and click *add my update*
+- Have an update you would like to see published here?
+Just got to the home page [med.hbsgrupos.org](http://med.hbsgrupos.org) and click *add my update*